 What Are Black-Eyed Peas?

-The black-eyed pea (also called southern pea) is a subspecies of cowpea, which is actually a member of the bean family.
+The black-eyed pea (also called southern pea) is a subspecies of the cowpea, which is actually a member of the bean family.
 They grow best in warm climates, making them ideal for Southern United States agriculture.
 Black-eyed peas grow in pods and are typically shelled before cooking, although immature pods are sometimes broken (snapped) in pieces and cooked in with the shelled peas.
 These are called snaps.

 The earliest evidence of their cultivation appears in western Africa around 4000-3000 BCE.
 Black-eyed peas were first brought to North America on slave ships in the 18th century.
 This explains their extensive growth and importance in the cultural history and cuisine of the southern states.